 - Securely contain raw meat and poultry to prevent the raw juices from contaminating ready-to-eat foods such as sandwiches and salads.

-- A cooler becomes a portable refrigerator; the temperature of 40 F or colder should be maintained.
+- A cooler becomes a portable refrigerator; the temperature of 40 degrees F or colder should be maintained.
 This can be determined by placing a refrigerator freezer thermometer in the cooler.

 - Bring a separate cooler for beverages.
 Frequent opening lowers the internal temperature of the cooler and can put food at risk of being in the temperature danger zone.

-The temperature "danger zone" is 40-140 F. Bacteria multiplies quickly on perishable foods.
+The temperature "danger zone" is 40-140 degrees F. Bacteria multiplies quickly on perishable foods.
 Foods in the temperature danger zone for 2 or more hours are unsafe to eat and should be thrown out.
-If it is 90 F or higher outside, food should be thrown out after 1 hour.
+If it is 90 degrees F or higher outside, food should be thrown out after 1 hour.

 Keep hot foods hot